 If you haven’t heard Charlotte’s story, she is a young girl that suffers from Dravet’s Syndrome, which is a rare form of epilepsy that results in hundreds of seizures a week.
 After taking a cannabis strain with a high CBD content and practically zero THC, her seizures were reduced to just a couple per month.
 Soon, medical research found that CBD was not only useful for epilepsy, but also for a vast range of medical conditions and serious, potentially life-threatening diseases.
 For example, an increasing number of people have been taking CBD oil to relieve the symptoms of (among other things):

 - Cancer (and the effects of cancer-related treatments)

 - Psychotic disorders

-There has been a variety of medical studies which show that CBD is capable of helping patients with each of the above conditions.
-While it is not necessarily a ‘cure,’ CBD can significantly improve your mood and ease painful symptoms with no side effects.
+Moreover, there have been a variety of medical studies which show that CBD is capable of helping patients with each of the above conditions.
+While the compound is by no means considered a ‘cure’ for any of these conditions, the published literature has shown that its effects may be able to improve your mood and ease associated symptoms with relatively no side effects.

 Types of CBD Products Sold in the UK

 Even though the 2016 ruling was excellent news for those considering to start a CBD oil treatment regimen, it’s worth noting that only certain CBD products are available for manufacturing and sale within the country.
 These products include:

 CBD Hemp Oil